 Once the zip file downloads, extract the files and head back to the IoT Core Device Portal.

 Click on Apps->Apps manager.
-Then click Choose file and locate Atlas_iot.appx from the extracted zip file you just downloaded.
+Then click Choose file and locate atlas_iot_x.x.x.x_ARM.msix from the extracted zip file you just downloaded.
 Don't hit install, you're not done.

-Three more files are needed for the installation to be complete and they have to be added one at a time.
+Three more files are needed for the installation to be completed and they have to be added one at a time.

-Click on the check box that says Allow me to select framework packages, click Next and then click Choose file (again), go back to your extracted zip file.
-Dependencies > ARM > ( you will find three *.appx files in there.
-Select the first one.
-Repeat the process again for the remaining two files).
+Click on the checkbox that says Allow me to select framework packages, click Next and then click Choose file (again), go back to your extracted zip file.
+Dependencies > ARM > ( you will find three .appx files in there.
+Double click the first file.
+Repeat the process for the remaining two files).

 Now click install.
-The process should take about 1 minute.
+It should take about 1 minute.

 Once the installation is finished, the Atlas IoT software will be displayed on a list of installed apps.
 To begin running the software, click the startup button.
 Installation is now complete!